 The title image tallies the costs of what I spent to receive about $50 of products from the US, which included 100€ just on taxis and another 120€ in customs fees, and I’m not even counting the cost of staying in a hotel.
 So, I cut my losses on the other two packages.

-Final Note on Medication: In talking about this incident with various people they have asked me what you’re supposed to do if you have medication, and the medication is in the luggage or carryon or whatever that is lost or stolen.
+On Medication: In talking about this incident with various people they have asked me what you’re supposed to do if you have medication, and the medication is in the luggage or carryon or whatever that is lost or stolen.

 Travel Tip #2: Travel with not only with the product name of your medication but also its chemical composition.
 In many places in the world, access to a doctor is much easier than in the US.
 You will pay for that access, but it will likely be far less money – not to mention time and effort – than mucking around with getting medicine through customs.
 A good hotel may even have a nurse on staff as an opening into the medical system.